 Jo and John Mills enjoyed camping and caravanning.
 In their second careers they are enabling many people to also enjoy the great outdoors, from their home on the south coast of New South Wales.
 They’re also attracting people to visit the beautiful Eurobodalla and Sapphire Coasts.
+They have second careers.

 What are your backgrounds?